-- Search queries entered by users in any search bar on your site
+- Searches entered by users in any search bar on your site

 - The price, item name, or star rating of a product when it is added to a customer’s cart